martin9700/SimpleADAdmin/readme.md

                Overload: None

+![Example of using a method](/media/Get-SAUser3.png)

+## Dynamic Updates
-![Example of using a method](/media/Get-SAUser3.png) It's also important to remember that $SAUser is dynamically updated every time you display the variable.
+$SAUser is dynamically updated every time you display the variable.
 The following fields will update every time:

              Enabled
              LockedOut